ucdavisdatalab/workshop_python_basics/chapters/02_scipy-basics.md

 year.iloc[3:10]
 ```

-Lastly, with iloc, we can pass a boolean list or array.
+Lastly, with `iloc`, we can pass a boolean list or array.
 Recall that the
 comparison operator returned a series, so we need to extract just the values,
 which we can do with the .values attribute:
 ```{code-cell}